FidelioC/bcdns-fork/circom_zksnark/README.md

 6. After deciding on the most agreed-upon result, the client will perform a final verification of the BootNode data using zero-knowledge proof.

+## Setting Up Environment

+- To setup the environment please refer to this [README.md](./scripts/README.md)

 ## Running The Whole Process

 To run the whole process, please refer to both of these .md files: